Diabetes Questions for the Provider

 Diabetes is a chronic conditions that affects everything in the body.
-Use this list of questions to make the most of your loved one's appointments.
+Use this list of questions to make the most of any appointment related to diabetes care.

 Helpful Highlights

-If your loved one has been diagnosed with diabetes, you both will likely have a lot of questions.
-Your first resource should be the healthcare team, as they can help navigate any confusion or uncertainty.
+If an individual has been diagnosed with diabetes, there will likely be many questions.
+The first resource should be the healthcare team, as they can help navigate any confusion or uncertainty.
 Asking the most relevant questions will help you know what to anticipate and how to take action.

 Use this list to help prepare questions for the provider ahead of time.
-This will help you make the most of your loved one's next appointment.
+This will help you make the most of each appointment regarding diabetes management.

 Symptoms